MoeDove-LLC/MOEIX-PAGE/docs/index.md

 There are some security regulations for the IX peering LAN and the IX access port (usually eth1 for the IX VM).

 * Only permitted MAC addresses will be allowed
 * arp-proxy and ndp-proxy must be disabled on the IX port.
-You can only respond the Neighbor Discovery packet that was sent to the Poema IX allocated `IX LAN` IP.
+You can only respond the Neighbor Discovery packet that was sent to the MoeDove IX allocated `IX LAN` IP.
 * L3 joining only.
 Bridging our port to other switches are not allowed.
-* Participants must not announce ("leak") Poema IX peering LAN to other networks to reduce the potential attack surface.
+* Participants must not announce ("leak") MoeDove IX peering LAN to other networks to reduce the potential attack surface.
 * MOE IX does NOT support trunk port or VLAN mapping to our switches.
 * Ethertypes: All forwarded frames must have one of the following ether types:
     * 0x0806 - ARP